Lehrstuhl-BWL-EvIS/sportyweb/README.md

 Join us in [discussing](https://github.com/sportyweb/sportyweb/wiki) the application domain of multi-sports clubs management with regard to software requirements (in German, though 😉).

-Sportyweb is part of an academic research & development project at the ["Enterprise Modelling Research Group", University of Hagen, Germany](https://www.fernuni-hagen.de/evis/forschung/projekte/sportyweb.shtml) and is developed as an open source software under Apache 2.0 license.
+Sportyweb is part of an academic research & development project at the ["Enterprise Modelling Research Group", University of Hagen, Germany](https://www.fernuni-hagen.de/evis/forschung/projekte/sportyweb.shtml) and is developed as an open source software under [GNU Affero General Public License 3.0](https://www.gnu.org/licenses/agpl-3.0.html).

 ------